 Closer to world-class cuisine

 Copenhagen, home to the New Nordic cuisine is a culinary hotspot and has earned itself a unique reputation as a gastronomic capital.
-The city offers an impressive 20 Michelin stars at 13 restaurants.
-Geranium tops the list with three stars, while AOC, Kadeau.
-Noma, Alchemist and Jordnær holds two.
+The city offers an impressive 23 Michelin stars at 14 restaurants.
+Noma joins Geranium at the top of the list as the only two restaurants in Denmark with three stars, while AOC, Kadeau, Alchemist, Kong Hans, and Jordnær all hold two stars.
 Copenhagen’s food scene is constantly evolving and has a truly innovative restaurant scene catering to all budgets and tastes.
 And each year in August the city hosts Northern Europe’s biggest food festival, Copenhagen Cooking.